feinstaub/webextension_local_filesystem_links/README.dev.md

 Todos for README:

 - [ ] Remove everything jpm related
+- [ ] Cleanup
 - [ ] Changed linting from gulp to eslint directly

 # Building for production

+1. Install dependencies:

+    $ npm install

+2. Generate the production version of the extension in dist folder.
-1. `npm run build` - creates extension from src folder, converts host script to executable and create installer with InnoSetup
-   (working under windows)
+Creates extension from src folder, converts host script to executable and create installer with InnoSetup (working under windows)

+    $ npm run build

-2. `npm run bundle` to create the final package
+3. Generate the bundle in web-ext-artifacts folder / create the final package

+    $ npm run bundle

+4. Sign. (this should sign the extension bundle - just not sure if it's working with the source (-s) parameter pointing to the bundle.)

+* One-time: Install [web-ext](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext) with `npm install web-ext`.
+* Find API key hiere: See Tools > Manage API Keys (https://addons.mozilla.org/en-US/developers/addon/api/key/)

+    $ node node_modules/web-ext/bin/web-ext sign -s web-ext-artifacts/local_filesystem_links-0.99.57.zip --api-key ... --api-secret ...

+    * Troubleshooting:
+        * Says it cannot find manifest.json.
+See https://github.com/visionmedia/debug/issues/261
+            * $ npm install npm@latest
+            * Did not work
+            * Also tried to unpack the zip file and use this as source.
+            * Also tried to sign the src, but this is not possible because there is no manifest.json (just manifest.chrome.json and manifest.firefox.json)

+# Extension testing in browser (still valid?)

+## Install native app
+Go to `src\host\` and run `install_host`.
+This will register the native app in your system-

+## Manually starting
+Run `npm run dev`, open Firefox and enter about:debugging in url bar and load `dist\manifest.json` Extension.

+## With Web-ext CLI
+Install [web-ext](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext) with `npm install --global web-ext`.

+And run `web-ext run` in `dist` folder to start FF nightly with the Extension temporarily enabled.

 # Usage
 First run `npm install`.